Our Autumn Bat Watch took place on Saturday 21st October 2019

 National Bat Monitoring Programme https://www.bats.org.uk/pages/nbmp.html

-WHICH BATS MIGHT WE SEE IN THE PARK?
+WHICH BATS MIGHT YOU SEE IN THE PARK?

 Nine species are known to occur in the Park.
-The ones we should definitely see are soprano pipistrelle, common pipistrelle and Daubenton’s bat.
+The ones we usually see are soprano pipistrelle, common pipistrelle and Daubenton’s bat.

 The UK’s smallest bat with a wingspan 19-25 cm.
 These are bats you are most likely to see in built-up areas, emerging from roosts soon after dusk.
 There are a number of species – e.g. common, Soprano and Nathusias’ pipistrelle.